oneapi-src/level-zero-spec/scripts/core/INTRO.rst

   - The value is encoded with 16-bit Major and 16-bit Minor parts
   - Major version increment consist of modified functionality, including deprecate features, and may break backwards-compatibility
   - Minor version increment consist of additional functionality, including promoted extensions, and must retain backwards-compatibility
-  - The value is determined from calling ::${x}DriverGetApiVersion
+  - The value is determined from calling ${x}DriverGetApiVersion
-  - The value returned will be the minimum of the ::${x}_api_version_t supported by the device and known by the driver
+  - The value returned will be the minimum of the ${x}_api_version_t supported by the device and known by the driver

 **Driver Version** - this is the version of the driver installed in the system.

   - This is typically used to mitigate driver implementation issues for a feature
   - The value encoding is vendor-specific but must be monotonically increasing
-  - The value is determined from calling ::${x}DriverGetProperties
+  - The value is determined from calling ${x}DriverGetProperties

 Error Handling
 --------------